 The IRS Form 8519 you receive may be entitled, "Taxpayer's Copy of Notice of Levy".
 That's because the levy is actually served on your bank, you just get a copy of it.
 Form 8519 is very similar in effect as the Form 668-A(c).
 The levy is not continuous and only affects the money in the bank on the day the levy arrives.
-However, the bank will hold the money for 21 days before giving it to the IRS so you have some time to negotiate.
+Your bank will hold the money in a frozen escrow for 21 days before giving it to the IRS.
+So, you have some time to negotiate.

 There are various reasons why your account has been levied so your approach to resolution will vary with the situation.
-In general, to get a release you must be current with your tax filings, disclose your financial situation and arrange an agreement with the IRS - within the 21 days.
+In general, to get a release within the 21 days you must

 Each step in that process has traps and pitfalls to avoid.
 After you get the levy released, you still need to devise a plan for how you are going to reduce or eliminate this tax debt!